Shubh1902/chat-app/README.md

 I have used localstorage to store the data to facilitate persistance on page reload.

 Changing data in localstorage changes data in all tabs.

+Note: I am certainly aware of the user experience points which are missing here that I can implement.